 However, not all arrangements are appropriate and it’s important to understand the differences between funeral flowers and sympathy flowers too.
 Read on to learn more about what flowers to send, the many different variants available, when to send them and where to have them delivered to…

 Types of arrangements available

-From floral baskets to standing sprays, dish gardens, wreaths, crosses and hearts – there are a number of funeral flowers to choose from.
-Which you choose generally depends on the recipient and the individual organising the funeral.
+From floral baskets to standing sprays, dish gardens, wreaths, crosses , and hearts – there are a number of funeral flowers to choose from.
+Which you choose generally depends on the recipient and the individual organizing the funeral.